abrehamzdo/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 This is a project from AlX software engineering program. familiarazing students with nested loops in **C language** is the aim of a program.

 ## Technologies
-* c files are compiled using gcc 4.8.4
-* c files are written according to the C90 standard
-* Tested on Ubuntu 14.04 LTS
+* All files will be compiled on Ubuntu 20.04 LTS using gcc.

 ## Files